 NOTE: You must have a Massachusetts liquor ID if you want to use it to prove that you are of legal drinking age (21).
 The Massachusetts state ID card will not work for that purpose.
 You will need to use the same application form to apply for the Massachusetts liquor ID.
 The application fee is $25.00.

-The RMV indicates that "if a student has a home country license, he or she is allowed to drive in Massachusetts for one year from the date of entry" if the license was issued by a country that has signed the Road Traffic Convention of 1949.
-Check with the RMV to see which countries are included.
+The RMV indicates that "if a student has a home country license, he or she is allowed to drive in Massachusetts for one year from the date of entry if the license was issued by a country that has signed the Road Traffic Convention of 1949.
+Check Appendix A of the Driver's Manual to see which countries are included.

 If you don't know how to drive, you will need to contact a local driving school and arrange to take driving lessons.